ahmednkhan24/Tracker-Web/README.md

 Analyze the bundle size.<br />
 Source map explorer analyzes JavaScript bundles using the source maps.
 This helps you understand where code bloat is coming from.

+### `npm run lint`

+Statically analyzes the code to quickly find problems and auto-fix any fixable problems.